 Shipping MRI systems around the world is nothing new for Hallmarq Veterinary Imaging.
 After all, with over 100 systems installed globally, we’ve had plenty of practice.
 However, shipping, installing, commissioning and training a new installation, whilst in the middle of a global pandemic, is another thing entirely.
-Our CEO, Jos Belgrave, recently wrote on the theme of resilience; it’s something that he believes we, as individuals and as a company, demonstrate in spades.
+Our CEO, Jos Belgrave, recently wrote on the theme of resilience.
+It’s something that he believes we, as individuals and as a company, demonstrate in spades.
 This certainly proved to be the case with our latest installation of a standing equine MRI system at the University of Zurich’s School of Veterinary Medicine.

 With a ban on travel already in place, and lockdown compulsory for all except key workers, COVID-19 forced a re-think of every usual process we follow.
 In late March, a decision to transport the MRI system ahead of schedule was made, on the basis that it would be in Switzerland once the customer site was ready for delivery in May.
 In anticipation of restrictions, the MRI system was tested in-house, by our engineers, on extended levels over and above the usual set of protocols normally applied pre-shipment.
 This included “shimming” (or fine-tuning) the magnet for image quality optimization.

-Working closely, but socially distant with our haulers, collection of the modular room from our UK warehouse, for shipment to a holding facility in Zurich, took place on 7th April.
+Working closely, but socially distant with our hauliers, collection of the modular room from our UK warehouse, for shipment to a holding facility in Zurich, took place on 7th April.
 In addition, our manufacturing team produced extensive documentation for the Zurich team, outlining steps for siting and unpacking the system on arrival; a procedure normally carried out by our own engineers whilst physically on site.

 On April 23rd, two weeks’ after it arrived in Zurich, the system was craned into place at the University’s Vet School using a 300-ton crane and an exceptionally skilled operator.
 Maneuvering a box, the size of a shipping container, containing hundreds of thousands of pounds worth of highly advanced MRI equipment, over the rooftops of a range of buildings and into place, is not for the faint-hearted!